mirchez/heroes-app/README.md

 # Heroes App

-Simple App usign React Router 6
+Simple App using React Router 6 to find your favorite Hero